9 Out-Of-This-World Things to Do in OaxacaMexico

-The tour finished with a Mezcal tasting (which is not to be confused with Tequila–Mezcal and Tequila are different!)–our guide was liberal with the pours, and while I stuck with one small taste, Jeremy tried six or seven!
+The tour finished with a Mezcal tasting (which is not to be confused with Tequila–Mezcal and Tequila are very different!)–our guide was liberal with the pours, and while I stuck with one small taste, Jeremy tried six or seven!

 If you’re not interested in touring a factory, don’t worry: Mezcal is available at just about any restaurant in Oaxaca.

 Check out the Templo de Santo Domingo.

-Oaxaca’s most famous cathedral is located in the north of town, and is never absent from a list of things to do in Oaxaca–for good reason.
+Oaxaca’s most famous cathedral is located in the north of town and is never absent from any list of the best things to do in Oaxaca–for good reason.